abhijitpaul0212/credit-card-default/README.md

 pinned: false
 ---

-# Credit Card Default Prediction App
+# Credit Card Default Detection

 ## OBJECTIVE
-The objective of this project is to create and deploy an application for my classification model.
-During the model training process, I selected the best classfification model and incorporated it into a pipeline to better predict the risk of credit card payment defaults.
+This project focuses on building a credit card fault detection model using machine learning techniques.
+The model aims to predict default payments based on various demographic and credit-related features.

 ## Dataset
 This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.